etlbox/etlbox.website/doks_v1.8/content/pricing/eula/redistribution-eula.md

 description: "The redistribution EULA for the REDISTRIBUTABLE license."
 lead: "This EULA allows redistribution of ETLBox and comes with the REDISTRIBUTABLE package."
 draft: false
+images: []
+weight: 100
+toc: false
 ---

-For other licenses than our REDISTRIBUTABLE license, please refer to our [Standard EULA](/product/licenses/standard-eula/).
+For other licenses than our REDISTRIBUTABLE license, please refer to our [Standard EULA](../standard-eula).

 {{< nowrap-code >}}
 Redistribution End-user License Agreement